pavelvodrazka/ctf-writeups/hackyeaster2019/challenges/egg20/README.md

 ... (snip) ...
 ```

 Each transparent pixel of the row represented one RGB component.
-The value of these three components had the same unique value for each row and represented the position of the row in the original image.
+The value of these three components had the same unique value for each row which encoded the position of the row in the original image.
 I modified my program to reorder rows to the original order.

 ```scala
 val scrambled = ImageIO.read(Paths.get("hackyeaster2019/challenges/egg20/files/egg-scrambled.png").toFile)